lifeofreilly/vanitas/README.md

 Limitations:
 -------------------------

 * It's slow.
-Ideally this type of work would be perfomed on a GPU.
+Ideally this type of work would be performed on a GPU.

 License
 -------------------------